snehvora/snehvora/README.md

 ## 🚀 Projects

 - **Multi-Agent Reinforcement Learning (MultiCarRacing-v0)**
-  Implemented multi-agent RL in OpenAI Gym using Python.
+  - Implemented multi-agent RL in OpenAI Gym using Python.
 Tuned rewards for optimization and used continuous control with pixel inputs.

 - **Legal AI for Bankruptcy Cases**
-  Built a backend legal assistant with Cohere API, FastAPI, LangGraph, and Streamlit.
+  - Built a backend legal assistant with Cohere API, FastAPI, LangGraph, and Streamlit.
 Used RAG and Pinecone for vector search, reducing research time by 90%.
 Served 50K+ daily requests.
   [Repo Link](https://github.com/snehvora/Legal-AI-For-Bankruptcy-Cases)

 - **Smart Inventory Bot**
-  Natural language to SQL system using Cohere API, LangGraph, and Streamlit.
+  - Natural language to SQL system using Cohere API, LangGraph, and Streamlit.
 Reduced query complexity by 100% with Redis caching.
   [Repo Link](https://github.com/snehvora/Smart-Inventory-Bot)

 - **WPInsight Automator**
-  AI-based ETL pipeline with Selenium, LLM (pegasus-xsum), and Flask.
-Paraphrased and published articles to WordPress, improving efficiency by 70%.
+  - Built an ETL pipeline to automate content workflows — extracting news articles from sources like Hindustan Times and NDTV, transforming them via AI-powered paraphrasing, and loading them into WordPress posts.<br>
+  - Automated WordPress admin tasks (create, update, delete posts) using Selenium, reducing manual effort and errors.<br>
+  - Deployed a paraphrasing API on DigitalOcean to ensure unique, plagiarism-free, and high-quality content.<br>
+  - Designed the system for scalability, enabling easy integration of new sources and minimal manual intervention for end-to-end automation.<br>
   [Repo Link](https://github.com/snehvora/WPInsight-Automator)

 - **Real Waste ML Classification**
-  Analyzed datasets and implemented CNNs like VGG19, InceptionV3 using PyTorch.
+  - Analyzed datasets and implemented CNNs like VGG19, InceptionV3 using PyTorch.
 Evaluated with precision, recall, etc.

 ## 📝 Publications